-- Transfer to the air fryer basket and toss to get them into a single layer.
+- Transfer to the air fryer basket and toss, arranging them in a single layer.*

 - Cook for 5 minutes.
 Check and see if they’re browned and slightly softened in the middle.
 If not, toss and then cook another 2-3 minutes.

 Love this recipe?
 I’d appreciate it if you could scroll down and add a *5 star rating* to help others know they’ll love it as well!